Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Near and at a singularity, the angular speed of a single or few actuators would grow to infinity and stop printing.
 The solution is to avoid singularities or to set those angular speed to 0 and accept some inaccuracy.
 The affected segments are corrected and the surrounding ones smoothing down to velocity values approaching 0 to avoid jerks.
 The M203 and M201 (and maybe M566) settings are used as upper angular velocity limits for each actuator.

 # Tool offsets and orientation
 Tool offsets are defined by G10 X, Y, Z offsets.
-There are no parameters for tool orientation in G10 (a proposal would be to add IJK), so a modification of the DH parameters directly is needed, if the tool itself is not vertical.
+There are no parameters for tool orientation in G10 (a proposal would be to add IJK)*), so a modification of the DH parameters directly is needed, if the tool itself is not vertical.
 When changing tools with a toolchanger, each tool could have it's own tilt values.

+*) maybe UVW could be used for IJK, but this would be changing the meaning of the parameters.
+I hesitate.

 # Letters cartesian vs axis